TacticsJournal/board/README.md

-# Tactics Journal Board
+# Board

-Tactics Journal Board is a mobile-friendly editor for football tactics diagrams.
+Board is a mobile-friendly editor for football tactics diagrams.
 Add players, balls, arrows, zones, labels, and a pitch, then export a PNG, GIF, or video.

 - Version: `0.1.0`
 - Release date: 2026-08-26